DaviAraujoCC/K8s-CICD/README.md

 There will be two repositories, one for app source code(https://github.com/DaviAraujoCC/node_simple_app) and this for k8s configuration/manifests files.

-The repository used for store configuration files will be synced with ArgoCD for Continuous Deployment and the app source code repo with jenkins.
+The repository used for store configuration files will be synced with ArgoCD in cluster for Continuous Deployment and the app source code repo with jenkins.
 After a change is made in branch 'main' of source code repo, we can use the pipeline integrated with jenkins to build, push and deploy the app changing the configuration in the actual repository.

 The access for the web application will be made through istio ingress-gateway at port 80.